LarsOlt/project-gen-cli/README.md

 # project-generator
-CLI for creating a new project.
+Personal CLI for creating a new project.
 Similar to [create-react-app](https://github.com/facebook/create-react-app).
 ## Installation

 This will create a simlink for ```generate```.